Stop smoking

 Big Benefits

-It doesn’t matter how long you’ve been smoking or how many cigarettes you smoke a day, stop smoking now and you will see the immediate benefits.
+It doesn’t matter how long you’ve been smoking or how many cigarettes you smoke a day, stop smoking now and you will see the benefits.

 Better health

 You will be more likely to live longer and stay well.
-Your risk of cancer will fall.

 Saving money

-An average 10 a day smoker spends around £40 a week, that’s over £2000 a year.
+An average 10 a day smoker will spend over £2,500 a year.

 Improved Mental Health